aminrabinia/frame-replace/README.md

 ## <div align="center">Pictuer Swap</div>

-This app will run Yolov8 Image Segmentation model, trained on a custom dataset, to segment pictures hanging on a wall.
+This app will run inference on a [Yolov8 Image Segmentation](https://github.com/ultralytics/ultralytics) model, trained on a custom dataset, to segment pictures hanging on a wall.
 Once the frame on the wall is detected another picture can be selected to swap with the original picture.

 After running an inference:
 `results = model.predict(input_image, imgsz=640, conf=conf, save=False, device='cpu')`